nbush257/cibrrig/readme.md

 ## Quick start and Data structure

-**Quickstart** - From recording to data in two lines
+**Quickstart** - From recording to data in two lines First, make sure helens and baker are mapped on your computer.
+You can modify the path in the GUI if your mapped drives do not match the defaults
 ```
 mamba activate cibrrig
 npx_run_all